ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 Library
  - [Bibliotek.dk][Bibliotek]

+Learn the name of your own country in Danish.
+"Storbritannien" never would have occured to me, and was hard to find in a dropdown list!

 If I've missed anything, or my information is out of date, please let me know in the comments below!